PHeonix25/PHeonix25.github.io/_posts/2017-05-20-Making-fgitvis.md

 Some people are naturally a little more ... "prolific" than others, both in life and in Git discipline.
 We've all had a colleague that always seems to commit 100+ files (in a single commit?) at 4:30 on a Friday.
 Hopefully, we've also had the opportunity to work with "that Git guy" that breaks everything apart properly, puts it all in the right order, constantly `rebase`s everything so there's a perfectly clean story showing the progress of work over the course of a task or deliverable and always seems to be right on the ball.

-... but what about the rest of us?
+...but what about the rest of us?
 All the people in-between somewhere.
 We make commits, but sometimes they are too big (or god-forbid there's an `AND` in the commit message), or they are in the wrong order, or they have merge commits scattered through the whole story.
 We commit early and often, but don't "sync" regularly enough; in short, we're trying, but we could do better!

 At work (and in life) I have a policy of trying to measure something before you work on improving it.
 You can see this as `red-green-refactor`, or as `"knowing is half the battle"`, but either way, I always try to base my decisions off real, living, data.
 Numbers, trend graphs, dashboards; anything but anecdotes and personal prejudices - of which I have plenty!